PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/manipulation-tools.rst

 Manipulation tools
 ------------------

-The manipulation tools are in-scene tools that allows to change properties of the objects.
+The manipulation tools are in-scene tools that allow changing properties of the objects.

 Each tool has a command to activate/deactivate it.
-You can execute the command using a key, the context menu or the |MainToolbar|_.
+You can execute the command using a key, the context menu, or the |MainToolbar|_.

 You can activate one tool or the time.
 Or deactivate the tool.

 .. image:: ../images/scene-editor-tools-04262020.webp
     :alt: Manipulators.

 Translate tool
 ~~~~~~~~~~~~~~

-This tool allows you to move the objects in the screen.
+This tool allows you to move the objects on the screen.
 It affects the **X** and **Y** properties.

 You can activate it with the ``T`` key, or in the context menu or the |MainToolbar|_.